One DnD 2025 Class and Subclass Tier List Breakdown

 Fighter Rankings

-Without intervention, Echo Knight still reigns supreme, but Eldritch Knight is much closer to Echo Knight’s power level now that they aren’t restricted in what schools of magic they can access.
+Unfortunately Echo Knight still reigns supreme, but Eldritch Knight is much closer to Echo Knight’s power level now that they aren’t restricted in what schools of magic they can access, but are still a bit behind the Rune Knight .
 Beyond that, most of the rankings from 2014 have functionally remained the same.

 - Eldritch Knight – B Tier